 Executive Director of Accountability, Madison Metropolitan School District

-Board Member (serving as President), Urban League Greater Madison
+Board Member (serving as President), Urban League of Greater Madison

 Executive Director, Clean Lakes Alliance

-Board Chair, Town of Sun Prairie & Dane County Lakes and Watershed Commission
+Board Chair, Town of Sun Prairie, and Member, Dane County Lakes and Watershed Commission

 Economic Development Manager, Alliant Energy